Wergmort/mcp-router-use/README.md

 # Multi-Server Support

-MCP-Use allows configuring and connecting to multiple MCP servers simultaneously using the `MCPClient`.
+MCP-Router-Use allows configuring and connecting to multiple MCP servers simultaneously using the `MCPClient`.
 This enables complex workflows that require tools from different servers, such as web browsing combined with file operations or 3D modeling.

 ## Configuration